Information for Builders. Air Tightness Consultancy is important.

 If you are not sure if you need this service, give us a call, we are here to help, and it could save you thousands of dollars.

 What is an Air Tightness Site Advice Visit?

 One of our experienced air tightness testing consultants will visit your site.
-We will review the design or as-built details and determine if the building is on course to pass its air test the first time or if remedial works are required as there are potential risks of an air tightness test failure.
+We will review the design or as-built details and determine if the building is on course to pass its air test the first time or if remedial works are required to mitigate the potential of an air tightness test failure.
 We document all the locations of the issues around the building envelope, and we can also attribute what all the reported leakage would contribute to your leakage rate.

 What is air tightness testing or blower door testing?

-A highly trained and experienced Air Testing expert will come to your site with calibrated blower door equipment.
-We are point this out as it has come to our attention that some companies have been carrying out air tightness testing using blower door kit that is not calibrated.
-If the air testing kit is not calibrated or the technician carrying out the air test is not certified to carry out the air test, you will not have a valid test and ATTMA will not accept your air test result for accumulating points for Greenstar .
+A highly trained, experienced and accredited Air Testing expert will come to your site with fully calibrated and certified blower door equipment.
 Efficiency Matrix are fully AIVAA accredited as Level 2 Testers, and we are founding members of the Australian Chapter Air Tightness Testing Measurement Association (ATTMA).
-With an impressive number of air tests carried out, and the largest capable (Over 20 blower door fans) air tightness tester working on some of Australia’s flagship projects, you can have confidence in Efficiency Matrix equipment, technicians, consultants and office staff.
+Therefore we provide valid airtightness testing and ATTMA will accept your air test result for accumulating points for Greenstar .
+With an impressive number of air tests carried out Australia-wide, and the largest capable (we have over 20 blower door fans) air tightness tester working on some of Australia’s flagship projects, you can have confidence in Efficiency Matrix equipment, technicians, consultants and office staff.
 We aim to help you pass your air test the first time, on time and within budget.

 ATTMA, NEBB, Retrotec Training